 Explore Digital Chicago!
 Use the tags below to filter our faculty projects.

-Jane Addams, best known as founder of Chicago's Hull House settlement, became America's best known advocate for peace during World War I. This project, by associate professor of politics Dr. James Marquardt, traces Addams's pacifist work in the context of early twentieth century politics.
+Jane Addams, best known as founder of Chicago's Hull House settlement, became America's best known advocate for peace during World War I. This project, by associate professor of politics Dr. James Marquardt, traces Addams's pacifist work in the context of early twentieth century American politics and international relations.

 Like any other memento from an enjoyable trip, musical souvenirs such as the piano and vocal pieces collected here offered audible memories for people to buy, take home, and play in their parlors as a reminder of their visit to Chicago and the 1893 World’s Fair.